Start your career before you graduate

 During your stay in one of our 159 counties, your job as an Extension intern won't revolve around grunt work.
 You'll be helping county agents make a difference — whether in a small town or urban center — through programs like Garden Earth Naturalist, pesticide training, diabetes cooking classes and recycling programs.

-Through Cooperative Extension internships, you'll get a firsthand view of careers in Extension and do community-changing work with agents who happen to be UGA faculty members.
+Through UGA Extension internships, you'll get a firsthand view of careers in Extension and do community-changing work with agents who happen to be UGA faculty members.
 You might be helping a family and consumer science agent teach parents how to build a safer environment for their children or working with an agriculture and natural resources agent to protect the environment we all share, showing students how to avoid chronic diseases with healthy food with the help of a 4-H agent or helping train homeowners on how to save water.

 If you're interested in a career in Extension, completing an internship will put you a big step ahead of the competition.
 In the next five years, Extension will be looking for new talent as approximately a third of Georgia Extension agents become eligible for retirement.
 And we want you for the job.